- 2 Bedrooms

 Do members of your group have specific needs?
 Ensure that you remember and inquire about wheel chair access, pool lifts and special equipment requirements..

 Make sure to include your pets.
 Although quite a few vacation homes permit cats and dogs, rules and fees fluctuate per property.
 Type of animal, size and breeds can be controlled.
 Read your agreement very carefully!
 Extra fees or deposits may be applied to your contract.

 Searching the Internet

-A number of internet resources exist to match vacationers with rental home owners..
-In combination with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Hilton Head local vacation rentals" for local rental management companies.
-Local companies often times have an exclusive selection of rental homes daily and weekly.
+.
+In combination with Homeaway, VRBO and Tripadvisor, we advise searching Google for "Hilton Head local vacation rentals" for local vacation rental management companies.
+Apart from having exceptional properties, local agencies offer outstanding service..

 - Internet Connectivity

 - Trash collection